Advisors – East Broad Campus:

 4. Possess a high school graduation diploma or a GED;

-5. Take the ACT COMPASS placement test (given in the GSCC Testing Center) and achieve a score on it of 62 or higher on the English portion and of 76 or higher on the reading portion (If your scores are below those specified, you will be required to complete, prior to starting the program, one or more developmental courses in the area or areas of deficiency.)
+5. Take the ACCUPLACER placement test (given in the GSCC Testing Center) and achieve a score on it of 62 or higher on the English portion and of 76 or higher on the reading portion (If your scores are below those specified, you will be required to complete, prior to starting the program, one or more developmental courses in the area or areas of deficiency.)

 NOTICE: Admission to Gadsden State Community College does not guarantee admission to the Realtime Reporting Program.